Tonomis/toolbox/README.md

 - Script to init variables in a repo
 - Script to add permissions to all org repos
 - Script to list all node versions in an org repos

+## Rsync
+- Rsync files from a server during a time window